1970–71 Inter-Cities Fairs Cup: Second leg

 The referee called the end of the game three minutes before the regulation time and had to abandon the pitch escorted out by Beveren's players because of the pressure and the protests by the visiting team as a result of his decision.
 K.S.K.
 Beveren won 2–1 on aggregate.

 Sparta Prague won 3–2 on aggregate.

 Sparta Rotterdam won 4–1 on aggregate.

+Twente won 8–4 on aggregate.